Professor Richard Dobson

 +44 (0) 20 7848 0924 / 0473

-I am Professor of Medical Informatics and head of Bioinformatics at the NIHR Maudsley Biomedical Research Centre (BRC).
-I co-lead the recently launched Centre for Translational Informatics.
+I am Professor of Medical Informatics and I co-lead the recently launched Centre for Translational Informatics.

 My PhD is in bioinformatics, and I was previously based at the Genome Centre, Queen Mary University of London, UK.
 Prior to this I held positions at the Wellcome Trust Sanger Institute, Cambridge, UK, and Microscience Ltd (Emergent Biosolutions), Reading, UK.